Local Lead Generation vs. Print on Demand: Which Business Model is Better in 2026?

 How Long Does It Take Revenue to Become Predictable with POD and Local Lead Gen?

-It takes 6 - 12 months for revenue becomes predictable with POD.
+It takes 6 - 12 months for revenue to become predictable with POD.
 It takes 2 - 6 months for revenue to become predictable with local lead generation.
 Here’s what the general timeline looks like:

 Many POD sellers report working full-time hours but only earn part-time income. this is after most sellers lose money in the first 2 - 3 months.
 For local lead generation, the timeline is faster because you are not dependent on manufacturing, shipping logistics, or building a large customer base.
 The average time investment is 2 - 5 hours per week after ranking, depending on how many sites you own.
 Once you lock in your client, the income is passive.